xforce/eve-echoes-tools/fsd2json/README.md

 Convert Eve Echoes Static Data FSD Files to JSON for easier inspection.

-Converted files can be found [here](http://eve-echoes-data.s3-website.eu-central-1.amazonaws.com/) (last updated for 1.5.6 on 08/29/2020)

 ## Installing

 All you have to do to build it is clone it an run on of the following: